 Drain London is also working on several projects that show how surface water can be managed in a more sustainable way.
 This includes converting impermeable surfaces into green permeable surfaces, diverting rainwater pipes into landscaped areas and restoring river corridors to absorb more water.

 What is surface water flooding?

 Surface water flooding happens when rainwater can’t soak into the ground.
 This overwhelms the drainage system and leads to puddles, pools and temporary flows.
 Minor surface flooding is normal.
 However some storms completely overwhelm our drainage systems and cause more extensive flooding.

 This can also be followed by rivers and streams bursting their banks as they overflow with water from the drainage system.This can be a particular problem in urban areas that have a large proportion of impermeable surfaces such as roofs, roads and car parks.
 To help manage this problem we run the Drain London project.

 Drain London interim report

-We will shortly be publishing a Drain London interim report, which will be available on this page at the end of September 2015.
+We will publish a Drain London interim report in March, which will be available on this page.
 This will summarise the findings of the project over the last five years and set out the next phases of work.